f8888-web/BrivMaster/IC_BrivMaster_Extra/README.md

 Save Feats: Whether feats should be included in new formation saves by default.
 Highly recommended to turn this off.

-> Author's Note: Overwriting a save does not use this option - instead it will by default save feats if the existing formation has any saved.
+> Author's Note: Overwriting a saved formation does not use this option - instead it will by default save feats if the existing formation has any saved.

 Level Amount: I am not even going to let you screw this up.